|

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Half time: West Brom 0 Newcastle 0 46 mins: Straight from the kick-off we won possession and played it out to Charles N'Zogbia down our left.
-He exchanged passes with Ameobi and whipped over a cross and Owen kung-fu kicked the ball past Kuszczak with a superb volley to give us the lead.
+Half time: Baggies 0 Magpies 0 46 mins: United won possession straight from the kick-off and Charles N'Zogbia down swapped passes with Shola Ameobi before whipping over a cross that Michael Owen kung-fu kicked past Kuszczak with a superb volley.
 What a cross, what a strike, what a goal.
-1-0 78 mins: Kieron Dyer left Darren Moore trailing in his wake in the box and Owen made sure he would be first to meet the near-post cross.
-The finish was less venomous but much more precise than the first and he steered the ball into a small gap between post and bar out of the 'keeper's reach.
-2-0 80 mins: Dyer cut inside from the left and
+1-0 78 mins: Kieron Dyer left Darren Moore trailing in his wake in the box and Michael Owen made sure he would be first to meet a near-post cross.
+This finish was less venomous but more precise than the first, steering the ball into a gap between post and bar out of the 'keeper's reach.
+2-0 80 mins: Dyer was again

 defender sent over a dangerous low

-cross and Shearer nipped in front of the lumbering Moore to poke in the third.
+cross and Alan Shearer nipped in front of the lumbering Moore to poke in the third.

 3-0